nasa/opera-sds-pcm/tools/README.md

 2. `"phased": true` on the batch proc.
 Without it a batch proc runs the un-phased walk it always has, even on an annotated database.

+The master switch governs the whole venue, not one batch proc: once it is on, the compressed CSLC lineage of an annotated frame is bounded by its phases everywhere — in the historical download, in the k-cycle evaluator, and in this tool.
+A batch proc that walks an annotated frame without the opt-in therefore stalls where its k-sets cross a phase boundary, because it asks for compressed CSLCs at positions the lineage no longer produces. `pcm_batch.py create` warns about that combination.
+On a venue running phased campaigns, process annotated frames with phased batch procs.

 A phased batch proc looks like a normal DISP-S1 historical one plus the opt-in:

 ```json